 An animatronic installation triggered by viewers movements.

-Created for the Collage Arts Festival 2011
+Created for the Collage Arts Festival 2011 in collaboration with Zach Webber

 The Megalonyx Jefersonii is a species of giant ground sloth that was endemic to North America and became extinct at the end of the last Ice Age around 10,000 years ago.
 In 1797 Thomas Jefferson presented a paper to the American Philosophical Society in which he incorrectly concluded that the claws of this sloth belonged to a giant lion.
 The species bears his name as an homage to his mistake.